renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ...
 ```

-- Line 183-186: We reimplement the method `ReportTestStart` by calling the same method in `DeferredTestReporter`
+- Line 183-186: We reimplement the method `ReportTestStart()` by calling the same method in `DeferredTestReporter`
-- Line 193-204: We reimplement the method `ReportTestFinish` by first calling the same method in `DeferredTestReporter`
+- Line 193-204: We reimplement the method `ReportTestFinish()` by first calling the same method in `DeferredTestReporter`, then printing the message as before
-- Line 211-214: We reimplement the method `ReportTestFailure` by calling the same method in `DeferredTestReporter`
+- Line 211-214: We reimplement the method `ReportTestFailure()` by calling the same method in `DeferredTestReporter`
-- Line 318-342: We reimplement the method `TestRunOverviewMessage` by going through the list of test results, and for any that have failed, going through the list of failures, and appending a test failure message
+- Line 318-342: We reimplement the method `TestRunOverviewMessage()` by going through the list of test results, and for any that have failed, going through the list of failures, and appending a test failure message
-- Line 350-357: We reimplement the method `TestFailureMessage` to print a correct failure message
+- Line 350-357: We reimplement the method `TestFailureMessage()` to print a correct failure message

 ### unittest.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_COLLECTING_TEST_INFORMATION___STEP_8_UNITTESTH}